 Can I have a home birth?

-There is no evidence on the safety of home birth for women who have had a caesarean before.
+There is no evidence on the safety of home birth if you have had a caesarean before.
 At home monitoring of the baby’s heart rate is undertaken intermittently with a handheld device, as it not possible to monitor the baby’s heart rate continuously.
+The risks described above are based on labours that have continuous monitoring.

-While there is no evidence to suggest that this is less effective at detecting problems with the baby’s heart rate in low-risk pregnancies, it may not be possible to pick up early warning signs of scar problems as quickly compared to continuous electronic monitoring.
+While there is no evidence to suggest that intermittent auscultation is less effective at detecting problems with the baby’s heart rate in uncomplicated pregnancies, it may not be possible to pick up early warning signs of scar problems as quickly compared to continuous electronic monitoring.

-Home birth means a considerable delay in receiving treatment should the need for a caesarean arise, which could have catastrophic consequences for your baby and yourself.
+Home birth can mean a delay in receiving treatment should the need for a caesarean arise, which could have serious consequences for your baby and yourself, including severe brain injury and death

 We would continue to provide midwifery care if you do decide to have a home birth after a full discussion of the potential risks and benefits with the consultant obstetrician, consultant midwife or senior midwife.
-An individual birth plan is then written based on your choices.
+An individual birth plan will be developed with you.

 Water birth

-Monitoring equipment, which is waterproof, enables continuous monitoring of your baby heart rate is available on delivery unit should you wish to have a pool birth and are risk assessed as suitable for this on arrival.
+Monitoring equipment, which is waterproof and enables continuous monitoring of your baby’s heart rate is available on delivery unit should you wish to have a pool birth.
+The pool is subject to availability, and you will be offered an opportunity to discuss your plans with a member of the clinical team on arrival in labour, based on your current preferences and risk factors.

 When to come into hospital

-For most women we recommend waiting until the contractions are in a regular pattern coming every three minutes and lasting for a whole minute, before they come to hospital if they are otherwise coping with the pain.
+We recommend waiting until your contractions are in a regular pattern coming every three minutes and lasting for a whole minute, before coming in, unless you have any concerns or feel you would be more comfortable having an assessment.
+Reasons to call in include, but are not limited to:

 - if you have any vaginal loss